sentinel-seed/sentinel/README.md

 ---

-> *"The best safety is the kind you don't have to think about."*
+> *"Text is risk.
+Action is danger.
+Sentinel watches both."*